wangyuanqun/techInterviewNote/main/SRE/Linux.md

     * ls ba?.out
     * ls \*.out
 * du -sch *: s - summary, c - total disk usage, h - human readable
-* top
-* sar -u 4 5: 5 times with 4 secs each
 * ps aux
     * a: Displays information about processes from all users.
     * u: Provides a user-oriented format, showing detailed information about the processes.